WanbingZeng/OMINEX/README.md

 # OMINEX
-Multi-omics integration practical exercise for new learners
+Multi-omics integration practical exercise for new learners.
+Please fill out the [questionnaire](https://forms.gle/d7zyjiC8pYtwRt3r6) after completing the exercises.
+Thank you!💙

 ## Table of Contents